 October – high of 70°, low of 49°

 Each hotel has a hair dryer, iron, ironing boards, and a coffee maker.
 Hilton Knoxville Airport has free wi-fi, an indoor pool, fitness center and an on-site restaurant.
-Hotel 25 South in Staunton has free wi-fi, an indoor pool, fitness center and an on-site Lounge.
+Hotel 24 South in Staunton has free wi-fi, an indoor pool, fitness center and an on-site Lounge.
 The Skyland Lodge does not have elevators, and cell phone service will depend on your carrier.
-Hampton Inn & Suites Asheville has free wi-fi, an indoor pool and a fitness center.
 The Inn on the River in Pigeon Forge has free wi-fi, indoor & outdoor pools, hot tub, on-site laundry and is located on the West Prong of the Little Pigeon River.

 A total of three mailings are sent to assist you in preparing for your tour, including information sent upon receipt of your reservation.